rightson/demon-barbershop/README.md

 - event list
 - global clock variable

-The term "single server" means there is only one barber in this barbershop.
-The state variables can be the state of barber and customers.
+There is only one barber in the barbershop.
+The state variables is the state of barber and customers.
 The barber can be "busy" (i.e. serving a customer) or not.
 The customers can be waiting, be served, leaving, or just abandom.

 There are three type of events: arrival, serve, and leave event, a STL priority queue is used to maintain these events.
 The events is sorted by time stamp.
-In the same time stamps, the event will be furtuer prioritized by the event type: leaving (high priority), serving (normal priority), and arrival (low priority).
+In the same time stamps, the event will be sorted by the event category: leaving (high priority), serving (normal priority), and arrival (low priority).

 We use a integer to describe the time, each event will be invoked in a integer-based time stamp.